AePS Transaction Reversal and Refund Process: What to Do When Money Is Deducted

 Conclusion

-When an AePS transaction goes wrong and your money is deducted without completion, it’s crucial to act quickly and systematically.
-You should immediately contact the AePS agent and then lodge a formal complaint with your bank, armed with all transaction details.
-Following these steps diligently ensures you can effectively track your refund and utilise the established resolution channels, like the Banking Ombudsman, to recover your funds within the typical T+5 working days timeline.
+When an AePS transaction goes wrong and funds are deducted without completion, it is crucial to act quickly and systematically.
+Users should immediately contact the AePS agent and then lodge a formal complaint with their bank, armed with all transaction details.
+Following these steps diligently ensures users can effectively track their refund and utilise the established resolution channels, like the Banking Ombudsman, to recover their funds within the typical T+5 working days timeline.

 FAQs